Vietnam Chamber of Commerce and Industry

-Vietnam Chamber of Commerce and Industry (VCCI) is a national organization which assembles and represents business community, employers and business associations of all economic sectors in Vietnam.
+Vietnam Chamber of Commerce and Industry (VCCI; Liên đoàn Thương mại và Công nghiệp Việt Nam) is a national organization which assembles and represents business community, employers and business associations of all economic sectors in Vietnam.
 The promotion of trade and business relations with enterprises abroad is one of its main functions.
 VCCI is an independent, non-governmental, non-profit organization having the status of a legal entity and operating with financial autonomy.
 N.B.
 The email links on their site do not work.